Fort Lauderdale-Hollywood International Airport, Fort Lauderdale Transportation

 Airport

-Fort Lauderdale-Hollywood International Airport (FLL) is a major airport hub.
-JetBlue, Southwest, Delta, and American dominate their many flights from North America and the Caribbean.
+Based on its large traffic volume, the FAA categorizes Fort Lauderdale-Hollywood International Airport (FLL) as a Hub Airport.
+JetBlue, Southwest, Delta, American, and Avianca dominate their many flights from North America, the Caribbean, and South America.
 The large passenger concourse includes a wide range of restaurants, lounges, gift shops, WiFi, business services, and passenger amenities, yet is easy to navigate.
-It is located only 7 minutes from downtown Fort Lauderdale and 3 minutes from Port Everglades.
+For an alternative to MIA airport and cruise port, many savvy travelers prefer transfers at FLL Airport for Caribbean vacations and pre-cruise activities in Fort Lauderdale.FLL TERMINAL MAP.

-Car Rentals: Alamo, Avis, Budget, Dollar, and Hertz are readily available across from Terminal 1.
+FLL is located only 7 minutes from downtown Fort Lauderdale and 3 minutes from Port Everglades cruise port.
 Taxi stands are located at each airport baggage claim and major hotels (Yellow Cab/Checker, 954-565-5400).
-Super Shuttle fare within Broward and Dade Counties costs $12 to $100, but $21-23 should get you from FLL Airport to downtown Fort Lauderdale.
+Super Shuttle fare within Broward and Dade Counties costs $12 to $100, but $25 should get you from FLL Airport to downtown Fort Lauderdale.
+Uber/Lyft pickup service is roadside between Terminal 3 and 4.

 Train Station

-Brightline is a new privately operated Intercity Passenger Rail line between Miami, Fort Lauderdale and West Palm Beach.
-The architecturally attractive Brightline Fort Lauderdale Station at 101 NW 2nd Avenue features patron amenities in its downtown location.
-Brightline trains run hourly and feature comfortable seating, large windows, overhead storage, WiFi, USB outlets, large tray tables, bike racks, ADA accessibility, and clean restrooms.
-Miami is half an hour away from Fort Lauderdale.
+Brightline is a new privately operated Intercity Passenger Rail line between Miami and Orlando International Airport.
+The architecturally attractive Brightline Fort Lauderdale Station at 101 NW 2nd Avenue hosts hourly trains that stop closer to downtown Fort Lauderdale.
+Miami is only 30 minutes away from Fort Lauderdale.

-For context about High Speed Rail development in Florida and beyond, see this article about Interstate High Speed Rail.
+Later this decade, Brightline Florida plans a 125 mph expansion from Orlando International Airport to Disney Springs, followed by Tampa.
+For context about High-Speed Rail development in Florida and beyond, see this article about Interstate High Speed Rail.

-Rapid Transit
+Transit

-Tri-Rail, a 67-mile, 15-station commuter rail line through Dade, Broward and Palm Beach counties.
+Tri-Rail, a 67-mile, 15-station commuter rail line through Dade, Broward, and Palm Beach counties.
 Tri-Rail features WiFi and double-decker cars.
-Aside from downtown Fort Lauderdale, Brightline stops at Palm Beach Airport Station, FLL Airport Station, then to either Miami Airport Station or MiamiCentral Station in downtown Miami.
+Aside from downtown Fort Lauderdale, Brightline stops at Palm Beach Airport Station, and FLL Airport Station, then to either Miami Airport Station or MiamiCentral Station in downtown Miami.
 Tri-Rail’s FLL Airport Station is shared with Amtrak, rapid buses, shuttles, and taxis.

-Sun Trolley is a free on most routes and $3/day on two routes trolley service.
+Sun Trolley is free on most routes and $3/day on two routes trolley service.
 Every 30 minutes from morning to 6 pm, the trolley runs throughout downtown Fort Lauderdale, Las Olas Boulevard, Sunrise Boulevard, and Fort Lauderdale Beach.

-Port Everglades Cruise Center is a shared between Fort Lauderdale, Hollywood and Dania Beach.
+Port Everglades Cruise Center is shared between Fort Lauderdale, Hollywood, and Dania Beach.
 It’s the third busiest cruise port in the world.
 Cruise lines depart year-round to the Bahamas, Key West, Western Caribbean, and the Eastern Caribbean.
 More passengers are considering this award-winning cruise port, which now handles over 3 million annual passengers via these major cruise lines:

-Cruises throughout the Western, Eastern, and Southern Caribbean.
+Norwegian: Cruises throughout the Western, Eastern, and Southern Caribbean.

 Club Nautico Boat Rentals

-Rent a 20-33 foot powerboat for diving, snorkeling, cruising the Intracoastal Waterway, or fishing in the ocean; Better yet rent a 24-foot boat for a party of nine.
+Rent a 20-33-foot powerboat for diving, snorkeling, cruising the Intracoastal Waterway, or fishing in the ocean; Better yet, rent a 24-foot boat for a party of nine.

 ADDRESS: Pier 66 Marina